 "Students who graduated on schedule were grittier, and grit was a more powerful predictor of graduation than how much students cared about school, how conscientious they were about their studies, and even how safe they felt at school."

-You need a gritty team to navigate these changes.
 People who give up when facing new challenges, and avoid the hard work of change will leave you and your team behind.

 Would you rather hire a candidate: